The Employment Law Review: Mexico

 Article 5 of the Constitution states that no individual shall be kept from engaging in any profession, industry, commerce or job that best suits him or her, as long as it is lawful.
 Therefore, from a strict labour law perspective, non-compete and non-solicitation clauses and agreements are generally not enforceable in Mexico, as the authorities cannot restrict individuals in exercising the aforementioned right.
 However, if such clauses and agreements are executed or established to be in force for the duration of an employment relationship, then the non-compete and non-solicitation clause or agreement would be enforceable in Mexico.

-Note that non-compete provisions are governed and interpreted through the judgments issued by Mexican courts and not by the laws.
-Furthermore, these provisions will be valid as long as they refer to a specific period, a specific geographical zone (within the Mexican territory) and an amount to be paid for the compliance of the provisions.
+Non-compete provisions are governed and interpreted through the judgments issued by Mexican courts and not by the laws.
+Furthermore, these provisions will be valid as long as they refer to a specific period, a specific geographical zone (within the Mexican territory) and an amount to be paid for compliance with the provisions.

 i Working time

 The FLL states that for every six days worked, employees shall be entitled to one day of rest.
-There are three types of work shifts, as follows:
+There are three types of work shifts, namely:

 - eight hours a day for daytime work (48 hours a week);

-- seven hours for night-time work (42 hours a week); and
+- seven hours a day for night-time work (42 hours a week); and

 - seven-and-a-half hours for a mixed work shift (45 hours a week).

-Even though the statutory daily work shift is a maximum of eight working hours for a daytime shift, the law permits both parties to distribute the maximum of 48 hours in such a manner that allows employees to enjoy an extra day of rest.
+Even though the statutory daily shift for daytime work is a maximum of eight working hours, the law permits both parties to distribute the maximum of 48 hours in such a manner that allows employees to enjoy an extra day of rest.
 Thus, employees would be able to work for more than eight hours per day as long as they do not exceed the statutory maximum of 48 hours in a week.

-Any time worked in excess of the mandatory 48 weekly hours will be deemed overtime and, as such, employers shall pay for any overtime worked.
+Any time worked in excess of the mandatory 48 weekly hours will be deemed overtime and employers shall pay for any overtime worked.

 The FLL foresees seven working hours for employees hired for night work.
 Nevertheless, there is the possibility of both contracting parties agreeing on the distribution of shifts to allow the employees to have an extra day of rest.
 In this case, the maximum weekly working hours for the night shift is 42, and any time worked in excess of that will be deemed overtime.